eligrey/mutaprophylaxis/README.md

         }, 0);
     }
 }, false);</code></pre>
-    Also note that generic DOMSubtreeModified events cannot be reverted, as they do not contain enough relevant information needed for reverting the event.
+    Also note that generic <code>DOMSubtreeModified</code> events cannot be reverted, as they do not contain enough relevant information needed for reverting the event.
   </dd>
 </dl>